WheteThunger/VehicleDecayProtection/README.md

 Some vehicles also have an internal multiplier that affects decay damage while under a roof.
 - Horses: `2.0x` decay damage while under a roof
-- Modular Cars: `0.1x` decay damage while under a roof
+- Modular Cars and all Siege Weapons: `0.1x` decay damage while under a roof
 - All Boats and Submarines, except Tug Boats: no decay damage while under a roof
   - In vanilla, they also have to be in shallow water, but this plugin removes that restriction
 - Hot Air Balloons: no decay damage while under a roof